vasile007/MySQL_Database/README.md

 About
 This project is focused on creating a structured and normalized MySQL database for a vacation rental management system.
 It showcases how to define tables, relationships, and populate data using SQL.

+## 📊 Database Schema

+The database is designed using a normalized relational model that includes customers, properties, bookings, payments, and staff.

+customers ── bookings ── properties
+                │
+                └── payments
+staff ──────────┘

  Technologies Used
 - MySQL 8+
 - SQL (DDL & DML)